 You should inform HMRC as a matter of urgency if your circumstances change during the arrangement, or you’re unsure whether you’ll be able to afford the repayments.
 HMRC may be able to renegotiate the arrangement to make it more affordable.

-If your business is viable but is struggling to pay its dues to HMRC, you should consider negotiating a Time to Pay Arrangement (TTP).
+If your business is viable but is struggling to pay its dues to HMRC, you should speak to us to help set up a Time to Pay Arrangement (TTP).
 You can use a TTP to repay corporation and income tax, as well as VAT and PAYE.
 You’ll have to apply to HMRC for a TTP and preparing a strong case to present to them will help convince them you would be able to repay the amount owed.
 Once a TTP is agreed, you will have to keep up with the repayment plan agreed with HMRC.
-If the plan becomes unaffordable, you should contact HMRC before missing a payment; otherwise, your arrangement could be cancelled.
+If the repayment plan becomes unaffordable, you should contact HMRC before missing a payment; otherwise, your arrangement could be cancelled.

 How we can help